STUDENT SERVICES, ACTIVITIES, CLUBS & ORGANIZATIONS ::

 Offering a host of free services to ANC students such as access to computers in the computer lab, one-one tutoring, group tutoring, workshops in areas such as test anxiety, study skills, note taking, etc.

-Students planning to transfer to senior colleges, such as Arkansas State University, the University of Arkansas, Southeast Missouri State University, and other institutions should work closely with their advisor to assure the transfer of credits.
+Students planning to transfer to senior colleges and other institutions should work closely with their advisor to assure the transfer of credits.

 The College's bookstore, located in the Student Center, provides the textbooks and supplies needed for Arkansas Northeastern College courses.
 Eligible students may defer the cost of books, book rental, and supplies through the Financial Aid Office.
 Bookstore services are also provided during registration periods on the Burdette, Osceola and Paragould locations.